1- Love them as they want to be loved.

-So you are in love.
+Are you in love?
 Isn’t it wonderful?
 Every day you share with your person is a new and wonderful day.
 You hope that you feel like this forever.

 # 1- Love them as they want to be loved.

-I truly believe that one of the best tool in a successful relationship is Gary Chapman’s 5 Love Languages.
-Go to Amazon right now and download it onto your Kindle.
+I truly believe that one of the best tools in a successful relationship is Gary Chapman’s 5 Love Languages.

-The premise behind his book is that there are five love languages, five ways that people express and receive love.
+He has devoted his website and his book to his theory that there are five love languages, five ways that people express and receive love.

 The languages are: Quality Time, Physical Touch, Words of Affirmation, Acts of Service and Giving of Gifts.